laspp/docking-plp-openCL/README.md

 # docking-plp-openCL
-OpenCL implementation of a docking algorithm based on plp fitness function.
+OpenCL implementation of a docking algorithm based on PLP fitness function [1].

 ## Compile and run: